 Beware of the extra items you add to your vegetable salads.

 - Use salad dressing or added fats in moderation.
-Large amounts of salad dressing or added fats can turn a healthy, low-calorie salad into a very high-calorie meal.
+Large amounts of prepared salad dressing or added fats can turn a healthy, low-calorie salad into a very high-calorie meal.

 - Chunks of cheese, bacon bits, nuts, and seeds can increase the amount of sodium, fat, and calories in a salad.
 Try to choose only 1 or 2 of these items to add to your colorful, raw veggies.

-- At the salad bar, add-ons such as coleslaw, potato salad, and creamy fruit salads can increase calories and fat.
+- At the salad bar, avoid add-ons such as coleslaw, potato salad, and creamy fruit salads which can increase calories and fat.

 - Add variety to your salad with high-fiber, lower calorie items such as legumes (beans), raw vegetables, fresh and dried fruit.